bethsmith0623/SEI-CC_4/work/w11/d3/01-full-stack-react/01-full-stack-react.md

 1. Start with an Express app, then generate the React app within it (naming it `client` or something similar).
 This approach will result in nested **package.json** files and **node_modules** folders requiring you to "know where you are" when installing additional Node modules.
 1. Start with a React app, then add an Express **server.js** and other server related folders/files as necessary.
 This approach results in a single **package.json** file and **node_modules** folder.

-The second option is "cleaner" and since we're going to take an existing React app (Mastermind) full-stack, we'll opt for that approach...
+The second option is "cleaner".
+Plus, we already have react-mastermind eager to be made full-stack, so we'll opt for that approach...

 ## Building the React App's Production Code